developer-zebra/developer-zebra-site/src/ehs/2-3/guide/setup/index.md

     - type: section
       level: 4
       title: Download and Install
-      text: How to download the EHS app, push it to the device and install
+      text: How to download the EHS app, push it to the device and install it
       url: /ehs/2-3/download
     - type: section
       level: 4